cakephp/docs/fr/core-libraries/behaviors/acl.rst

 .. php:class:: AclBehavior()

-The Acl behavior provides a way to seamlessly integrate a model with your ACL system.
+Le comportement ACL provides a way to seamlessly integrate a model with your ACL system.
 It can create both AROs or ACOs transparently.